Breaking fast: UW Health workers reflect on fasting on the job

 Things only got worse during the pandemic.
 "Ramadan and Covid was something no one had ever experienced before," Dr. Nazeef says.

 This year, Dr. Nazeef advocated for more support.
-She worked with UW Health's Chief Executive Officer of Diversity, Equity and Inclusion Shiva Bidar-Sielaff to curate a newsletter about well-being initiatives for fasters.
+She worked with UW Health's Chief Diversity Officer Shiva Bidar-Sielaff to curate a newsletter about well-being initiatives for fasters.

 Now, Muslim employees get time to break their fast, a space to pray and halal meals they can sign up for.
 Dr. Nazeef says it's been well-received.
 She thanked leadership for their support and Chaplain Andy Karlson who offered the chapel as an interfaith praying area.